try it in 60 seconds — no Python setup, no venv

 signed at every step.

 A deterministic safety harness with a multi-agent reasoning layer on top.
 Every change is planned, approved with a signed quorum, executed against real devices, and recorded in a tamper-evident evidence chain.
-The LLM never acts on the network directly.
+The LLM never writes to the network.

 # try it in 60 seconds — no Python setup, no venv